 The Shopping Sheet “Net Cost” is not an estimate of your total school charges after aid.

-At every school, your Shopping Sheet “Net Cost” will always be much higher than your estimated school charges because it is based on an estimate of your total educational costs that includes estimated Direct Costs from your school and allowances for Indirect Costs that are usually not paid to your school, such as
+At every school, your Shopping Sheet “Net Cost” will always be much higher than your estimated school charges because it is based on a cost estimates that include estimated Direct Costs from your school and allowances for Indirect Costs that are usually not paid to your school, such as

 Because the Allowances for these Indirect Costs can vary widely between schools, they can distort valid comparisons of each school’s Direct Costs.